What is Property Plant and Equipment?

 - Process and inclusions will be customized for your specific assets

 What happens if you no longer use the property plant and equipment?

-If you have items that you no longer use or have disposed of, then a balancing adjustment event will occur.
-A balancing adjustment means you need to work out an amount to include in your assessable income.
+If you have items you no longer use or have disposed of, a balancing adjustment event will occur.
+A balancing adjustment means you must work out an amount to include in your assessable income.
 If you do not do this, you will not be able to claim this in your deductions.

-• There is an alteration in the holding or interests of an asset that was meant to become a partnership asset
+- There is an alteration in the holding or interests of a fixed asset that was meant to become a partnership asset

 The balancing adjustment amount is worked out by comparing the asset’s termination value and its adjustable value at the time of the balancing adjustment event.